 Manage and direct own continuous learning, pursuing opportunities for constant renewal of skills, knowledge and attitudes.

 Graduates of this program will have the knowledge and skills to pursue further graduate study in behavioural science or related fields.
 There are also good employment opportunities routinely found in health organizations, non-profits, government, charities and education sectors.
-Graduates will be prepared to successfully gain employment as behaviour assistants, behaviour associates, educational assistants, autism instructor therapists and/or use their skills to enhance their employment as workers in a variety of social service settings with vulnerable populations such as mental health, developmental disabilities, autism, addictions, seniors and youth.
+Graduates may find employment as behaviour assistants, behaviour associates, educational assistants, autism instructor therapists and/or use their skills to enhance their employment as workers in a variety of social service settings with vulnerable populations such as mental health, developmental disabilities, autism, addictions, seniors and youth.
 With additional education and experience, graduates may be considered for roles as counsellors and therapists, behaviour analysts, gerontologists or co-ordinators of programs in the social service sector.